-- For Individual Responsibility User (IRUs), please have the wireless number and the last 4 digits of the account holder's social security number along with any applicable account password.
+- For AT&T Signature Discount (SIG) customers, please have the wireless number and the last 4 digits of the account holder's social security number along with any applicable account password.

 The billing and payment options available for Corporate Responsibility Users (CRU) at the foundation account number or billing account number level are:

 Reporting foundation account number option—For customers who use eBill for foundation account number-level reporting and receive separate online invoices that each have a balance to pay individually.
 This option is ideal for cost center and end-user remit setups.